Guinness Brewery: History

 Arthur Guinness started brewing ales in Leixlip, County Kildare, and then from 1759 at the St. James's Gate Brewery in Dublin.
 On 31 December he signed a 9,000-year lease at £45 per annum for the unused brewery.
 However, the lease is no longer in effect because the brewery property has been bought out when it expanded beyond the original 4-acre site.

 Ten years after establishment, on 19 May 1769 Guinness exported his beer (he had ceased ale brewing by then) for the first time, when six and a half barrels were shipped to England.
 The business expanded by adopting steam power and further exporting to the English market.
-On the death of Benjamin Guinness in 1868 the business was worth over £1 million, and the brewery site had grown from about 1 acre to over 64 acres.
-In 1886 his son Edward sold 65 per cent of the business by a public offering on the London Stock Exchange for £6 million.
+On the death of Sir Benjamin Lee Guinness in 1868, the business was worth over £1 million, and the brewery site had grown from about 1 acre to over 64 acres.
+In 1886, his son Edward sold 65 per cent of the business by a public offering on the London Stock Exchange for £6 million.

+London brewers Whitbread and Barclay Perkins accounted for 80% of the porter sold in Dublin in the 1770s, but by the early 1890s, Guinness was exporting to markets across the British Empire and beyond; from the Caribbean to West Africa to Australia.
+The market reach of Guinness stout was fuelled by the capital raised in 1886.
+The flotation allowed Guinness to outpace rivals like Whitbread - which would bottle Guinness stout from 1904 - ensuring its dominance well into the 20th century.

 The company pioneered several quality control efforts.
 The brewery hired the statistician William Sealy Gosset in 1899, who achieved lasting fame under the pseudonym "Student" for techniques developed for Guinness, particularly Student's t-distribution and the even more commonly known Student's t-test.

 Because of the Irish Free State's "Control of Manufactures Act" in 1932, the company moved its headquarters to London later that year.
 Guinness brewed its last porter in 1974.

 In 1983, a non-family chief executive Ernest Saunders was appointed and arranged the reverse takeover of the leading Scotch whisky producer Distillers in 1986.
 Saunders was then asked to resign following revelations that the Guinness stock price had been illegally manipulated (see Guinness share-trading fraud).